Freezers: Buying Guide

 All freezers will come with an assigned energy rating from A-G, with A being the most efficient.
 Freezers run 24/7, and so energy efficiency is particularly important.
 By choosing a more energy efficient freezer, your food will stay frozen for cheaper.

-You can help your freezer run efficiently by keeping it at the optimal fridge temperature, and allowing airflow.
+• You can help your freezer run efficiently by keeping it at the optimal freezer temperature, and allowing airflow.

 The ideal freezer temperature is -18°C. This keeps your food fresh and frozen, whilst not using too much energy.
 Airflow is also important for keeping the right temperature and not using too much energy.
 Allow a ventilation gap around the outside of your freezer, and don’t pack your food too tightly inside.